jfriedly/foreign-currency/README.rst

 Macau
 '''''
 Macau is also spelled Macao, and since Natural Earth uses this name, I have its long name saved as "Macao".

+Malaysia
+''''''''
+The 1 ringgit bill that I have doesn't have a date on it, but it was printed between 2000 and 2012, so I wrote it down as 2000.